lazybee27102/CoderSchoolTODOApp/README.md

 # CoderSchoolTODOApp
 A TodoApp to Confirm that I am eligible to participate CoderSchool Course

- TodoApp is an android app that allows building a todo list and basic …

-…todo items management functionality including adding new items, editing and deleting an existing item.
+ TodoApp is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: Hoang Phat Nguyen - lazybee27102@gmail.com